What should i do if i want to try forex trading?

 • Entry and Exit Criteria

-Decide when you’ll enter and exit trades based on certain signals, like moving averages, support and resistance levels, or specific chart patterns.
+Decide when you’ll enter and exit trades based on specific signals, such as moving average crossovers, support and resistance levels, breakout patterns, Fibonacci retracements, volatility thresholds, or macroeconomic triggers.

 • Risk Management Rules

-Examples: A stop-loss level to limit potential losses and a take-profit level to lock in profits.
-Risking no more than 1-2% of your trading capital per trade is a common approach.
+Define a stop-loss level to limit potential losses and a take-profit level to lock in gains.
+Risking no more than 1–2% of your trading capital per trade is a common approach.
+Also determine your maximum daily or weekly loss limit.

 Choose a Broker Carefully

 When you’re ready to start trading with real money, choosing a regulated, reputable broker is crucial.
-Forex scams are common, so make sure your broker is trustworthy.
+Forex scams are common, and unregulated brokers may engage in questionable practices such as price manipulation, withdrawal delays, or excessive fees.

 Examples of things to look for:

-• Regulation Ideally pick a broker that is licensed in your country.
-This will keep things easier from a legal perspective and you will have better trader protection.
-If this is not possible, e.g. because there is no applicable financial authority in your country, go with a broker that is licensed by a reputable authority abroad, such as the Financial Conduct Authority (FCA) in the UK or ASIC in Australia.
+Ideally pick a broker that is licensed in your country.
+This can simplify legal matters and improve access to investor protection schemes.
+If this is not possible, choose a broker that is licensed by a reputable authority abroad, such as the Financial Conduct Authority (FCA) in the UK or ASIC in Australia.

 • Fees and Spreads